PEEK and POKE: 16- and 32-bit versions

 As most early home computers used 8-bit processors, PEEK or POKE values are between 0 and 255.
 Setting or reading a 16-bit value on such machines requires two commands, such as basic to read a little-endian 16-bit integer at address A, and basic followed by basic to store a 16-bit integer V at address A.

 Some BASICs, even on 8-bit machines, have commands for reading and writing 16-bit values from memory.
 BASIC XL for the Atari 8-bit computers uses a "D" (for "double") prefix: DPEEK and DPOKE.
 The East-German "Kleincomputer" KC85/1 and KC87 calls them DEEK and DOKE.

 The Sinclair QL has PEEK_W and POKE_W for 16-bit values and PEEK_L and POKE_L for 32-bit values.
 ST BASIC for the Atari ST uses the traditional names but allows defining 8/16/32-bit memory segments and addresses that determine the size.

 A Linux command line peekpoke utility has been developed mainly for ARM-based single-board computers. peekpoke is a Linux command line tool to read from and write to system memory.
 Its main use is to talk to hardware peripherals from userland: to read or manipulate state, and to dump registers.

 POKEs as cheats

 In the context of games for many 8-bit computers, users could load games into memory and, before launching them, modify specific memory addresses in order to cheat, getting an unlimited number of lives, immunity, invisibility, etc. Such modifications were performed using POKE statements.
 The Commodore 64, ZX Spectrum and Amstrad CPC also allowed players with one of the relevant cartridges (such as Action Replay or Multiface) to freeze the running program, enter POKEs, and resume.
+Usually however, the POKE was typed in along with a BASIC loader which, when run, loaded the game and inserted the POKE during loading.
+These POKES were common features printed in the tips and cheats sections of computer magazines of the time.

 For example, in Knight Lore for the ZX Spectrum, immunity can be achieved with the following command: